 Underwear Size Chart: Women’s Underwear Sizes

-So we’re just gonna come right out and ask: how do you know your underwear size is right?
-Unless you broke out your measuring tape at some point (and even then, things may have changed), it all comes down to the moment of truth when you put ‘em into action.
+How do you know your underwear size is right?
+Unless you broke out your measuring tape at some point (and even then, things may have changed), it all comes down to the moment of truth when you put them on.

-You may know from experience (though we seriously hope not) that when your underwear doesn’t fit properly – too low/high; too tight/loose – it’s uncomfortable and unflattering.
+You may know from experience that when your underwear doesn’t fit properly – too low/high; too tight/loose – it’s uncomfortable and unflattering.
 Women’s underwear sizes aren’t universal.
-And like bra size, underwear sizes depend on maker and style.
+And like bra sizes, underwear sizes depend on maker and style.
 One brand’s medium could be another brand’s small.

 To help you avoid fit issues from wearing the wrong underwear size, we’ll tell you everything you need to know about properly measuring underwear size to find the right underwear.

 Our underwear size chart works the same way as any other size chart, which means the first step is needing to know your measurements; for that, all you need is your trusty measuring tape.
 Keep in mind, not all underwear charts are the same, so your measurements will prove invaluable when underwear shopping.